Small West Middlesex meat market serves about 300 customers in one day

 WEST MIDDLESEX, Pa.
-(WKBN) – A viewer sent in a tip about a three-hour wait at Palumbo’s Meat Market in West Middlesex, Pennsylvania, on Tuesday.
+(WYTV) – A viewer sent in a tip about a three-hour wait at Palumbo’s Meat Market in West Middlesex, Pennsylvania, on Tuesday.

 When our crews showed up just before closing, there were five to seven people inside and about the same amount waiting outside.